stanleyqubit/MWSE/docs/source/types/tes3race.md

 ### `height`

 *Read-only*.
 Access to the the height pair for males/females of the race.
+It corresponds to the scaling along the Z axis.

 **Returns**: